tentacleuno/tentacles.dev/content/posts/reactivity-for-the-rest-of-us.md.md

 If you've ever worked with the DOM API's, there's a good chance you've used this fundamental feature.
 As these events *react* to user input, we say they have *'reactivity'*.

+> Note: while it's true that some apps don't respond to user-input, reactivity can still play a crucial role in your cod

 But DOM API's aren't the only way to fire / handle events in JavaScript.
 You could also use something like Node's `EventEmitter`, or the browser's `EventTarget` interface.
 There are tons of options, and RxJS is one of them.

 **So, how does RxJS work?** RxJS is an implementation of *observables*, which are a bit like an `EventEmitter`, *except one 'Observable' handles one event, unlike the DOM / Node API's, where an event emitter handles thousands of events.